-Should an accident happen: ask for help from the nearest Pilgrim.
-If the problem prevents you walking any further, ring the Co-ordinator.
+ACCIDENTS/INCIDENTS Should an accident happen: ask for help from the nearest Pilgrim.
+If the problem prevents you walking any further, phone the emergency contact numbers on the Route Cards.
 Assistance in travelling to the next hall will be arranged a.s.a.p.
-If the accident is serious, call the emergency services and also inform the Co-ordinator.
+If the accident is serious, call the emergency services, as well as informing the Coordinator or Deputy/Safeguarding.